Fleek-PIatform/website/src/content/guides/builders-stack-connext/index.md

 Dodo is a decentralized trading platform that uses the [Proactive Market Maker (PMM) algorithm](https://docs.dodoex.io/english/dodo-academy/pmm-overview) to provide efficient on-chain liquidity for Web3 assets.
 [DODO is leveraging Connext’s SDK](https://blog.connext.network/dodo-integrates-connext-599808dcb73b) to power their token bridge.

-### Cross-chain Lending (e.g. [Fuji Finance](https://fuji.finance/))

-Fuji Finance has implemented Connext in their Web3 app for users to lend on one chain and borrow on another.
-Interest rates on open positions are optimized with rates across multiple lending markets, protocols, and chains.
-In the background, Fuji routes users’ loan requests to the liquidity sources with the best rates and refinances the open positions.
-Fuji relies on Connext’s xERC20 features to enable unlimited cross-chain composability.

 ---

 ## Getting Started